-I moved to Germany in 2011 with two suitcases and without a visa.
+I moved to Germany in 2011 with travel insurance, two suitcases, without a visa, and no actual idea how to move to Germany succesfully.
 I knew that as a US citizen I would be allowed to stay within the EU for 90 days, but after that I’d have to leave for 90 days before I entered again.
 That meant that I needed to somehow secure a residency permit within 90 days or I would be booking another one-way flight back to the US.

 No pressure or anything.